01The Challenge of Cache Invalidation

 - Cons: More complex to implement correctly, as it requires application logic to be aware of the cache and to reliably trigger invalidation.
 Can lead to increased coupling between components.
 Risk of missed invalidations if not handled carefully.

 - Use Cases: Systems where data freshness is critical and changes can be reliably tracked, e.g., e-commerce product inventory.
-In modern financial markets, real-time data analysis tools such as Pomegra benefit from strategies that ensure the freshest data for accurate insights, akin to active invalidation.
+In modern financial markets, platforms leveraging AI for portfolio management benefit from strategies that ensure the freshest data for accurate trading decisions.